POP303U/lightweight-i3-config/README.md

 # lightweight-i3-config

 ## Warning!
-This repo will be deprecated in favor of [nightfly-configs](https:://github.com/POP303U/nightfly-configs)!
+This repo will be deprecated in favor of [i3-pywal](https:://github.com/POP303U/i3-pywal) which is maintained.
-The code here will still be available but be archived, there are no breaking changes.
+The code here will still be available but be archived, this config will be broken one day.
-## End of Warning

 This is an i3 config designed to be lightweight and efficient.
 The color scheme is based on Catppuccin Mocha!